built-on-openfin/container-starter/how-to/use-preloads/basic/README.md

 # Use Preloads Hello World

-This repository demonstrates how to use OpenFin Runtime Preload capabilities to inject a script into the different parts of an OpenFin application.
+This repository demonstrates how to use HERE Runtime Preload capabilities to inject a script into the different parts of an HERE application.

 Preload scripts can be defined in window and view options or as part of a manifest.